BUILDING FOR THE FUTURE: A WORK IN PROGRESS

-To help realize this vision, we are working with Diller Scofidio + Renfro, a highly talented architectural firm in New York City.
-The architects are developing a comprehensive plan for the current building and for two additional sites adjacent to the western end of the Museum, into which we are expanding: three floors of a residential tower being developed by Hines, at 53 West 53 Street, and the site of the former American Folk Art Museum.
-The plans include new gallery space on three floors within the tower, and a new building on the site of the former museum.
-The complexity of the overall project, which must integrate these different locations and their varied spaces, presents major design challenges.
-The architects have been exploring the site holistically, with the goal of generating as many options as possible for achieving a thoughtfully resolved set of galleries and public spaces for the Museum.
-After a lengthy and rigorous analysis to determine if the former museum could be incorporated into the expansion, we have concluded that MoMA’s programmatic objectives could not be met without severely impacting the original American Folk Art Museum building.
-The degree to which the building would lose its identity, and the level of compromise to the MoMA program, made saving it infeasible.
+To help realize this vision, we are working with the architects Diller Scofidio + Renfro, in collaboration with executive architects Gensler, on a comprehensive plan for the current building and for two additional sites adjacent to the western end of the Museum, into which we are expanding.
+The architects have been exploring the site holistically to achieve a thoughtfully resolved set of galleries and public spaces for the Museum.
 We asked Diller Scofidio + Renfro to make The Museum of Modern Art the most welcoming museum in New York; to build upon the sequence of galleries created by Yoshio Taniguchi in 2004—without replicating them—to maximize the variety of spaces for presenting our collection; and to ensure that the Museum is more directly woven into the dynamic urban fabric of midtown Manhattan.
-On the site of the former museum, DS+R proposes flexible alternative spaces that provide access to art directly from the street.

-With 40,000 square feet of new galleries providing 30% more space for experiencing the collection, which has grown significantly in the past decade, the Museum’s programming will expand accordingly.
+With more space for experiencing the collection, which has grown significantly in the past decade, the Museum’s programming will expand accordingly.
 In addition to iconic works in the Museum’s renowned collection of modern art, we will be able to show transformative acquisitions made in the last decade, drawing from entire collections including contemporary drawings, Fluxus, and Conceptual art, and the archives of Frank Lloyd Wright.
-Major recent acquisitions by renowned artists such as Matthew Barney, Louise Bourgeois, Marcel Broodthaers, Paul Chan, Lygia Clark, David Hammons, Rachel Harrison, Zoe Leonard, Steve McQueen, Bruce Nauman, Robert Rauschenberg, Gerhard Richter, Mira Schendel, Richard Serra, Sophie Taeuber-Arp, and Cy Twombly, among others, will join the work of many artists new to the collection, enabling MoMA to better share the expansive—and ever-expanding—story of modern and contemporary art.
-Works from all mediums, including architecture, design, drawings, film, media, painting, performance, photography, prints, and sculpture, will be brought together in carefully choreographed sequences that present the creative frictions and influences that spring from seeing all the disciplines together.
+Major recent acquisitions of work by renowned artists such as Matthew Barney, Louise Bourgeois, Marcel Broodthaers, Paul Chan, Lygia Clark, David Hammons, Rachel Harrison, Zoe Leonard, Steve McQueen, Bruce Nauman, Robert Rauschenberg, Gerhard Richter, Mira Schendel, Richard Serra, Sophie Taeuber-Arp, and Cy Twombly, among others, will join the work of many artists new to the collection, enabling MoMA to better share the expansive—and ever-expanding—story of modern and contemporary art.
+Works from all mediums, including architecture, design, drawings, film, media, painting, performance, photography, prints, and sculpture, will be brought together in carefully choreographed sequences that present the creative frictions and influences that spring from seeing all of these disciplines together.

 Our goal is to ensure the continued dynamism of the Museum’s unparalleled collection while making the Museum a more open, accessible, and engaging place, one where questions are prized and the diversity of ideas raised by modern and contemporary artists becomes a greater and more resonant part of people’s daily lives.

 This vision will be fully realized over the coming years, and there is much work ahead of us.
-As the architectural and curatorial plans for the Museum’s expansion project develop, we will share more information here.
-I hope that you will join us as this remarkable transformation unfolds, and we look forward to hearing from you.
+As our architectural and curatorial plans develop, we will share more information here.
+I hope that you will join us as this project unfolds, and we look forward to hearing from you.

 Glenn D. Lowry